nanameru/Next.js-Docs-MCP/README.md

 # Next.js Docs MCP

-A Model Context Protocol (MCP) server that provides access to Next.js documentation URLs without requiring AI or external API dependencies.
-This server contains a comprehensive database of Next.js documentation pages and allows you to search and retrieve relevant documentation URLs based on your needs.
+A Model Context Protocol (MCP) server that provides all Next.js documentation URLs to AI agents like Claude for intelligent document selection.
+This server contains a comprehensive static database of Next.js documentation pages and enables AI agents to analyze and select the most relevant documentation based on user queries.

 ## Key Features

-- **AI-Free Documentation Access**: No AI dependencies - pure static URL database
+- **AI Agent Integration**: Provides all documentation URLs for Claude and other AI agents to analyze and select relevant docs
-- **Free Next.js Documentation**: Access latest Next.js docs without API costs
+- **Comprehensive Static Database**: Contains 200+ Next.js documentation URLs across all categories
-- **Comprehensive Coverage**: Contains URLs for getting started, routing, data fetching, API routes, deployment, and optimization
+- **No External Dependencies**: Pure static URL database with no API calls or crawling required
-- **Multiple Search Methods**: Keyword search, topic-based search, and complete topic listings
+- **Claude-Optimized**: Specifically designed for Claude to intelligently select relevant documentation
 - **npx-Ready**: No local installation needed - run via `npx` from any MCP client

 ## Requirements